lanternetwork/LootAura/README.md

 ## Features

-- **Interactive Map View**: Find sales near you with an interactive map
+- **Interactive Map View**: Find sales near you with an interactive Mapbox map
 - **List View**: Browse sales in a clean, organized list
 - **User Authentication**: Sign up and manage your account
 - **Favorites**: Save sales you're interested in